Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh made Russell Crowe cry.
+To Jayesh, everything contains a vulnerability.

-Updated on: [3/10/2024]
+Updated on: [4/10/2024]
 <!-- #jokeEnd -->